None of these pictured below are for sale.

 so they wouldn’t allow me to join because I have merles.

-Never mind the fact that I have a tri-color show prospect and one male with 8pts
+Never mind the fact that I had a tri-color show prospect and one male with 8pts

 that I planned on showing or that I have volunteered countless hours to my local breed club prior.